Skip Ribbon Commands

 The Archdiocese of Los Angeles provides formation in compliance with the guidelines of the bishops of the California Catholic Conference.
 The formation course consists of three phases: theological, specialization, and practicum.
 Basic ministry formation is required for catechists; the program is also used by other ministries for formation purposes.

-The theological phase of basic ministry formation and catechist certification in the archdiocese is extensive.
-It requires a time commitment of no fewer than 40 hours.
-The theological phase includes but is not limited to sessions covering:
+The One Mission One Faith theology phase of basic ministry formation and catechist certification in the archdiocese is extensive.
+It requires a time commitment of approximately 50-60 hours over a period of five to eight months.
+The theology phase includes but is not limited to sessions covering:

 • Christology